jmarckel/rhel-replatform/README.md

 * Is there a HostOS team.
 * Where are code and deployment repositories and who is a gatekeeper.
-* What modificationshas IBM made to Ubuntu that needs to be conveyed to Red Hat regarding advanced virtualization packages.
+* What modifications IBM made to Ubuntu that needs to be conveyed to Red Hat regarding advanced virtualization packages.
 * Who within Red Hat is going to coordinate the RHEL 8.4 base and the inclusion of advanced virtualization packages.